 Ask the remote video response centre (RVRC) how they will notify you of security systems that they’ve lost connection with.
 The British Standard BS8418, which governs RVRCs, states that RVRCs must report a connection loss.
-However, this standard does not stipulate a minimum or maximum amount of time in which a loss of connection can be reported (this statement is true at the time of writing – June 2015).
+However, this standard does not stipulate a minimum or maximum amount of time in which a loss of connection can be reported.

 Ask the RVRC how they invest in connectivity monitoring to ensure it’s an efficient and effective process.

 13. How will the RVRC communicate with installers & business site clients

 Communication between the RVRC, installer and business site client is essential in ensuring security is optimised and each is working together efficiently .
 Our industry leading, cloud-based platform – YourSite, has transformed the way we can effectively communicate with installers and end-users to report faults or incidents occurring at their sites.
 This allows us to act swiftly if an incident should occur, following a set response agreement.
 This typically includes: contacting the key holder, emergency services if required and issuing an audio warning if we’re able.

 Find how many operators work in the remote monitoring station.
 The more operators there are available, the more time they can dedicate to resolving alarms and responding to incidents.

 15. Do they really monitor 24/7?